What is Giving Compass?

 Giving Compass' Take:

-• Kris Putnam-Walkerly argues that philanthropists must work to earn respect, and do not inherently deserve it by virtue of their wealth.
-She outlines ways that donors can best serve those they aim to help and earn respect.
+• Kris Putnam-Walkerly outlines ways that donors can best serve those they aim to help and earn respect for their philanthropic undertakings.

 • Read the best practices of extraordinary grantmakers.